 Melanie Pappadis Faranello

-She's the founder of Poetry on the Streets, LLC, which was featured on NPR, and has received multiple grants to support this project for community engagement and social impact.
-She's a Creative Community Fellow with National Arts Strategies; a teaching artist certified Kingian Nonviolence; a global-cohort member of The Pollination Project's Greenhouse- a worldwide project for artist change-makers.
+She is also the founder of the community engagement project, Poetry on the Streets; a Creative Community Fellow with National Arts Strategies; a Teaching Artist certified in Kingian Nonviolence; and a global-cohort member of The Pollination Project's Greenhouse- a worldwide project for artist change-makers.

-Originally from Chicago, Melanie has lived and worked as a teaching artist in New York City, Chicago, Boulder, Hartford, and Cuenca, Ecuador.
-She studied in Nepal, where her field research was recording Limbu oral folklore from the Northeast Himalayas.
-She currently lives with her family in West Hartford, CT, teaches creative writing in the community, leads projects through Poetry on the Streets both locally and globally, and is at work on her writing.
-Her completed manuscripts include two novels (literary fiction), a collection of short stories, and a collection of creative non-fiction.
+Melanie has taught for over twenty-five years in New York City, Chicago, Hartford, Colorado, and Cuenca, Ecuador.
+She studied abroad in Nepal, where her field research was recording Limbu Oral Folklore from the Northeast Himalayas.
+Currently, she lives with her family in West Hartford, CT, where she continues to write , teach, and lead projects through Poetry on the Streets.
+Her completed manuscripts include two novels (literary fiction), a collection of short stories, and a collection of creative non-fiction, and she is at work on her third novel.

 CV